integrated-reasoning/KeyHippo/extension/README.md

 # KeyHippo PostgreSQL Extension

-This directory contains the PostgreSQL extension for KeyHippo, which extends Supabase's Row Level Security (RLS) framework to support API key authentication.
+This directory contains the PostgreSQL extension for KeyHippo, which extends Supabase's Row Level Security (RLS) to support API key authentication and Role-Based Access Control (RBAC) directly in Postgres.

 ## Installation